MS Alternative Energy

 Degree Options and Requirements

-Students in Plan A must earn a minimum of 30 credit hours, at least 18 of which should be attributed to 400-level courses.
-The balance of the credit-hour requirement can be satisfied through independent reading (no more than 4 credit hours) and thesis research (at least 6 credit hours), culminating in a Master’s thesis.
+Students in Plan A must earn a minimum of 30 credit hours, at least 18 of which should be 400-level courses.
+The remaining credit-hour requirement can be satisfied through independent reading (no more than 4 credit hours) and thesis research (at least 6 credit hours), culminating in a master’s thesis.

-Students in Plan B must earn a minimum of 32 credit hours of coursework acceptable as graduate credits, at least 18 of which should be attributed to the 400-level courses identified and no more than 4 through independent reading.
-Students may opt for industrial internship (1 credit hour), for which a final essay must be submitted as a part of their degree requirements.
-In addition to coursework and the essay, all Plan B students must pass a comprehensive written examination as part of the degree requirements.
+Students in Plan B must earn a minimum of 32 credit hours.
+At least 18 of the credits should be 400-level courses and no more than 4 credits can be from independent reading.
+Students may also complete an industrial internship (1 credit hour), for which a final essay must be submitted as a part of their degree requirements.
+All Plan B students must also pass a comprehensive written examination.

 To fulfill the credit-hour requirements, students should include a minimum of three core competency courses for Plan A, and at least four for Plan B, one of which must be:

 - ERG 458: Electrochemical Engineering and Fuel Cells